-If you’re suffering from temporary financial hardship (illness, unemployment or other reasonable cause) you have the right to request that your creditor changes your loan contract.
-This is referred to as a “harship variation”, or commonly “financial hardship”.
-As of July 1 2010 all creditors and consumer credit providers are regulated by the NCCP (National Consumer Credit Protection Act).
-Which lays out the requirements of how lenders can deal with consumer, which includes Financial Hardship requirements.
+If you are suffering from temporary financial hardship (illness, unemployment or other reasonable cause), you have the right to request that your creditor changes your loan contract.
+This is referred to as a “hardship variation”, or more commonly, “financial hardship”.
+As of July 1, 2010, all creditors and consumer credit providers are regulated by the NCCP (National Consumer Credit Protection Act), which lays out the requirements of how lenders can deal with consumers, including stipulations for financial hardships.

 Financial hardship refers generally to not having enough money to cover living expenses.
-The important point about hardship is that it is involuntary and short term in nature.
-The financial hardship may be caused by either a decrease in income or unforeseen increase in expenses.
-The reason for hardship might include: losing your job, a reduction in overtime, not being able to work due to medical reasons, large medical expenses and unexpected car or house repair expenses.
+The important point about hardship is that it is involuntary and short-term in nature.
+The financial hardship may be caused by either a decrease in income or an unforeseen increase in expenses.
+Reasons for hardship may include: losing your job, a reduction in overtime, not being able to work due to medical reasons, large medical expenses and unexpected car or house repair expenses.

 What are Hardship Provisions?

-If you’re experiencing hardship you can contact your creditors and ask for the following changes to be made to your loan contract:
+If you are experiencing hardship, you can contact your creditors and ask for the following changes to be made to your loan contract:

-- A freeze on interest (however creditors are not obliged to provide this)
+- A freezing of interest (however, creditors are not obliged to provide this)

 What is a Hardship Threshold?

-Needless to say most consumer debts (credit cards, personal loans) will be elligble.
+Needless to say, most consumer debts (credit cards, personal loans) will be eligible.

 How do I apply for a Hardship Arrangement?

 Before you ask your lender or debt collector for hardship, you should work out how much you can afford to pay based on your CURRENT circumstances.
-Sit down and do a budget and work out what an affordable repayment is.
+Sit down and work out a budget to determine an affordable repayment plan.
 It is important that you don’t promise something that you can’t deliver.

 If you have no income, determine how long is reasonable for you to find work again and get a pay check.

 - Call your lender or debt collector and advise them that your circumstances have changed and you can’t make the repayments.
-You might want to specifically ask for the “hardship department”.
-You might need to be insistent about this.
+You might want to specifically ask for the “hardship department”, and you might need to be insistent about this.

-- Tell them what’s happened—be as honest as possible.
+- Tell them what has happened—be as honest as possible.
 Tell them about your budget and tell them exactly what you can afford to pay.

-- Once you reach an agreement, ask that it’s confirmed in writing.
-It’s important to write down some details as well, including: (The company you’re talking to, the time and date of the call, the name of the person you’re talking to, a summary of what was discussed
+- Once you reach an agreement, ask that it is confirmed in writing.
+It is important to write down some details as well, including: (the company you are talking to, the time and date of the call, the name of the person you are talking to, and a summary of what was discussed.

-- The lender must respond to your request in writting within 21 Days.
-If they do reject your application they must provide a reason
+- The lender must respond to your request in writing within 21 Days.
+If they reject your application, then they must provide a reason.

-If you think the reason they provided for rejecting your hardship application is unfair you have the right to contact an external dispute resolution scheme
+If you think that the reason they provided for rejecting your hardship application is unfair, you have the right to contact an external dispute resolution scheme.

 What are the benefits of Hardship Arrangements?

-The main benefit is it will give you short term relief from your debts.
-Because you’ve approached your creditors, you haven’t breached your contract and you will generally not be defaulted, so your credit history will not be damaged.
+The main benefit is a hardship arrangement will give you short-term relief from your debts.
+Since you have approached your creditors, you have not breached your contract and you will generally not be defaulted, so your credit history will not be damaged.